kiteamismorethansport/wd.io_telnyx_tests/README.md

 ```
 This script triggers the Allure CLI to convert the test results into a human-readable report.
 You can view these reports by opening allure-report/index.html in any web browser.

-### To run all tests on a pipeline in Github Actions and to see allure report in Github Pages, you just need to create new repository on a Github , and to push this project to your repository.
+### To run tests within a pipeline on Github Actions and to see allure report on Github Pages, you just need to create new repository on your Github account , and to push this project to your repository.

 Built With
 Node.js - The JavaScript runtime